ginstrom/paladin-novel/manuscript/chapter-03.md

 Sim's eyes held steady calm.
 "Even the tiny field mouse will defend itself when attacked, and Alanyi blesses it."

-Maera's weathered face showed the first hint of interest.
+Maera leaned forward, her fingers pausing mid-stir over the pot.
 "Alanyi."
 She repeated the name like tasting wine.
 "Haven't heard that name spoken with reverence in years.
 Most prefer Turin these days—justice through strength, order through force."
 Her fingers traced the rim of her bowl.
 "Easier to justify the trade when your god values order above mercy."

 "The trade?"
 Pell asked, though his tone suggested he already knew.